rwydaegh/goliat/README.md

 goliat study near_field_config
 ```

 The `--system-site-packages` flag allows the venv to access Sim4Life's packages (like `s4l_v1`).
+This installs the latest released version from PyPI.
+For unreleased features, use editable installation.

-**For developers**: Clone the repository and install in editable mode.
+**For developers**: If you need to modify code, run tests, or access repository tools, you should install in editable mode instead.
 See [installation guide](https://rwydaegh.github.io/goliat/installation/#editable-installation) for details.

 > **Note**: The `goliat init` command checks your setup and downloads required data files.
 If you skip this step, `goliat study` will automatically prompt you to install when first run.